Is my dog too fat? What does it mean?

 As we have already seen, overweight dogs also develop osteoarthritis in the long term.
 Bone and joint problems make movement more difficult and painful.
 As a result, dogs are less able or willing to exercise, which does not help their obesity.
 Dogs with a lot of fat under the skin are also more difficult to operate and therefore have a significantly increased risk of surgery and anaesthesia.
 Finally, most overweight dogs develop skin and coat problems and the risk of overheating in hot weather is much higher.
 In short, overweight dogs face many risks.

 When is a dog overweight?

 In 2020, around 35% of dogs were overweight.
 According to experts, this percentage increases every year.
 This is not good news when you think about the consequences mentioned earlier.
 Many people are not aware of all the risks or of when they are overweight in the first place.

 The ideal weight for a dog depends on its size, age, breed and level of activity.
 Should you suspect that your dog is overweight, it is wise to visit your vet.
 Your vet will be able to tell you what the ideal weight for your dog is and will be able to do a weight check.
 If your dog is determined to be overweight, a special diet, more exercise or a regular check-up may be recommended.

 It is important that your dog's diet and activity are and remain in balance.
 An extra walk or workout can do no harm.
 A dog treadmill offers your dog the opportunity to build up condition and lose weight in a responsible way, without overloading the muscles.
 With the help of a Dogmills treadmill, your overweight dog can walk in a straight line and control the distance and speed.
 Would you like to know how you can help your dog lose weight?
-We will give you tips in blog 3.
+We will give you tips in the next blog.